Mycelium: Construction material

-Mycelium is a strong candidate for sustainable construction primarily due to its lightweight biodegradable structure, its ability to sequestrate carbon through photosynthesis, and its capacity to be grown from waste sources.
+Mycelium is a strong candidate for sustainable construction primarily due to its lightweight biodegradable structure and its capacity to be grown from waste sources.
 In addition to this, mycelium has a relatively high strength-to-weight ratio and a much lower embodied energy compared to traditional building materials.
-Because mycelium takes the form of any mold it’s grown in, it can also be advantageous for customization purposes, especially if it’s employed as an architectural or aesthetic feature.
+Because mycelium takes the form of any mold it is grown in, it can also be advantageous for customization purposes, especially if it is employed as an architectural or aesthetic feature.
 Current research has also indicated that mycelium does not release toxic resins in the event of a fire because it has a charring effect similar to mass timber.
-In looking at wellbeing within physical spaces, Mycelium plays an interesting role in acoustic insulation, boasting of an absorbance of 70-75% for frequencies of 1500 Hz or less.
+Mycelium plays a role in acoustic insulation, boasting of an absorbance of 70–75% for frequencies of 1500 Hz or less.

 Strengths and weaknesses

 Mycelium bio-composites have shown strong potential for structural applications, with much higher strength-to-weight ratios than that of conventional materials due primarily to its low density.
 Compared to conventional building materials, mycelium also has a number of desirable properties that make it an attractive alternative.
 For example, it has low thermal conductivity and can provide high acoustic insulation.
 It is biodegradable, has much lower embodied energy, and can serve as a carbon sink, which makes mycelium bio-composites a possible solution to the emissions, energy, and waste associated with building construction.

-While mycelium proposes interesting implications as a structural material, there are several significant disadvantages that make it difficult to be practically implemented in large-scale projects.
-For one, mycelium does not have particularly high compressive strength on its own, ranging from 0.1-0.2 MPa.
-This is in stark comparison to traditional concrete, which typically has a compressive strength of 17-28 MPa.
+While mycelium has possibilities as a structural material, there are several significant disadvantages that make it difficult to be practically implemented in large-scale projects.
+For one, mycelium does not have particularly high compressive strength on its own, ranging from 0.1–0.2 MPa.
+This is in stark comparison to traditional concrete, which typically has a compressive strength of 17–28 MPa.
 Even more, because mycelium is considered a living material, it holds specific requirements that make it susceptible to environmental conditions.
 For instance, it requires a constant source of air in order to stay alive, needs a relatively humid habitat to grow, and cannot be exposed to large amounts of water for fear of contamination and decay.